zkry/awqat/README.md

   opinion (of Hanbali, Shafii, and Maliki).
 Defaults to `nil`.

 ### Maghrib
-- Like sunrise, only `awqat-sunrise-sunset-angle` can be set.
-However, it is highly discouraged to change it, unless you have a very strong an justified argument to do!
+- Like the sunrise, only `awqat-sunrise-sunset-angle` can be set.
+However, it is highly discouraged to change it, unless you have a very strong and justified argument to do!

 ### Isha
-- Like for Fajr you can set the angle for calculation with the `awqat-isha-angle` variable. (used in conjunction with the `awqat-use-angle-based-method` function)
+- Like for Fajr you can set the angle for calculation with the `awqat-isha-angle` variable (used in conjunction with the `awqat-use-angle-based-method` function)
-- If using the offset-based method, you can set the hours after sunset via the `awqat-isha-after-sunset` variable. (used in conjunction with the `awqat-use-time-offset-method` function)
+- If using the offset-based method, you can set the hours after sunset via the `awqat-isha-after-sunset` variable (used in conjunction with the `awqat-use-time-offset-method` function)
 - For people living in higher latitudes (beyond 48.5N, 48.5S), you can use:
   - The `awqat-set-preset-midnight` preset which uses the function